TeamIlluminati/G1ANT/Telegram Addon/Commands/telegramadd_friends_to_group.md

 ## Description

-This command will sign-in user into amazon website.
+This command will add required users to form a group in telegram app.

 | Argument        | Type | Required | Default Value | Description |
 | --------        | ---- | -------- | ------------- | ----------- |